top of page

 Dystopia Chapter 9: Ostracized

-Max collected the weapons.
-The Mortician and team fulfilled their duties.
-His assistants carefully wrapping the stranger in plastic for burial.
-Ms. Bishop received his saddle bags, emptied them, then trashed them along with his personal possessions.
+They say Max, the gunsmith, collected the visitors’ weapons.
+The mortician and team, on the spot, fulfilled their duties.
+His assistants carefully wrapped the stranger in plastic for disposal.
+Ms. Bishop received his saddlebags, emptied them, then trashed them along with his personal possessions.
 Several pictures, eight letters, one unread, a bar of soap, toothbrush, a clean set of clothes, flint, a few coins, ammo, and odds and ends.
-The stable hands made sure they methodically buried the saddle with the stranger.
-The horse, brushed and fed, added to our stock.
-I got the rest of the week off.
-A week where I will spend my time avoiding everyone.
+The stable hands made sure ‘mort’ entombed the saddle with the stranger.
+The horse, already brushed and fed, added to our stock.
+I scurry back to the roof.
+To my space.
+Knowing trouble will soon follow.
+I have no name, only an undeserved notoriety.
+Weeks where I will spend my time avoiding everyone.

-Some said it was murdered other’s self-defense, other still survival of the fitness.
+Some will claim it was murder, others self-defense, and still others survival of the fittest.
 Everyone was just happy it was not their time.

-“The one who kill the doctor?
-I hear the law wants him,” voices echoed.
+“The one who killed the doctor?
+I hear the committee wants him,” voices said.

 The law?
 A joke, I’m sure.
 I hear there’s been talk of some “martial law” committee overseen by a self-appointed “regional governor.”
 A gang to be avoided, seeking to control the resources, limited as they are, or offering protection for a price.
-A well placed wanted poster giving bounty hunters employment and the governor a manageable staff.
-Should someone or group undercut her authority?
+A well-placed wanted poster giving bounty hunters employment and the governor a manageable staff.
+Should someone or a group undermine her authority?
 A fugitive recovery agent for hire.
-Our scout teams trounced by these units when encountered.
+These units trounced our scout teams when encountered.
+Could this visitor have been an infiltrator, a stooge for the governor seeking information?
+What was happening in the Well?
+He appeared well-kept.
+Will they be looking for him?
+Expecting him to report back?
+What have I done!

 Ostracized by many, except those few seeking to befriend my reputation.
-These were dangerous characters, reckless seeking notoriety.
+These were dangerous characters, reckless seekers of infamy.
 To be avoided!
 Young thugs.

 Occasionally, someone will stop at the gate looking for a friend, family member, or even someone seeking to collect a debt.
 Or seeking revenge.
 There is a real possibility someone will miss the stranger and come knocking at the gate.
 What story will be told?
 A lie.
-It is also possible on one will really care.
+It is also possible no one will really care or…

 My current fear, that a witness will spread their version of the incident.
 Much of our current condition results from lies.